NVIDIA/ais-k8s/playbooks/ais-deployment/docs/ais_cluster_management.md

 - **Playbook Defaults**:

-    In the [defaults file](../playbooks/roles/ais_deploy_cluster/defaults/main.yml) for the deploy cluster playbook, update values such as:
+    In the [defaults file](../roles/ais_deploy_cluster/defaults/main.yml) for the deploy cluster playbook, update values such as:

     - `node_image`: Specify the Docker image for AIS target/proxy containers (e.g., `aistorage/aisnode:v3.21`).
 Find the latest image at the [AIS Docker Hub repository](https://hub.docker.com/r/aistorage/aisnode/tags).
-    - `gcp_secret_name`/`aws_secret_name`: For cloud backend integration, create a Kubernetes secret with the necessary credentials as described in this [cloud credentials playbook](../playbooks/cloud/README.md).
+    - `gcp_secret_name`/`aws_secret_name`: For cloud backend integration, create a Kubernetes secret with the necessary credentials as described in this [cloud credentials playbook](../../cloud/README.md).
     - Protocol: Choose between 'http' or 'https'.
-For 'https', you'll need to create and provide the required certificate as a secret, detailed in [`ais_https_cert`](../playbooks/docs/ais_https_cert.md).
+For 'https', you'll need to create the required certificate by following the[`https configuration doc`](../../ais-deployment/docs/https_configuration.md).

 - **Optional Arguments:**